hirrolot/datatype99/README.md

 | `of` | `DATATYPE99_of` |
 | `ifLet` | `DATATYPE99_ifLet` |

+ - [Arity specifiers](https://hirrolot.gitbook.io/metalang99/partial-application) are provided for each public Metalang99-compliant macro exposed by Datatype99.

 ## Pitfalls

  - Do **not** use `break`/`continue` inside statements provided to `of` and `ifLet`; use `goto` labels instead.